jcolag/CreditCardValidator/README.md

 ### Sources

-Apart from the issuers themselves, an obvious place to mine for updates to credit card numbers is the Wikipedia page on [Bank Card Numbers](https://en.wikipedia.org/wiki/Bank_card_number).
+Apart from the issuers themselves, an obvious place to mine for updates to credit card numbers is the Wikipedia page on [Bank Card Numbers](https://en.wikipedia.org/wiki/Bank_card_number), which is the source of all samples and defaults.
 Knowing the "new" (effective 2008!)
 Discover Card issuer ranges is like wizardry, in most circles.

+### Quick and Dirty

+Want to just load every issuer and deal with everything later?
+Make a call to `CreditCardRange.CreateDefaults()`.
+It takes an (optional) list of issuers (of enumeration class `CreditCardType`) to enumerate those that you plan to accept.
+Note that this means relying on the code to be up to date, which obviously may not be the case.

 ## Usage